-Three public tenders have already taken place.
-In the last one completed, CZK 164 million was distributed among projects planned for up to four years.
+Five public tenders have already taken place.
+In the last one evaluated, CZK 117 million was distributed among projects planned for up to four years.

-INTER-COST - SMSM2018LTC01 and amount of support
+INTER-COST - SMSM2019LTC01 and amount of aid

-6.1.3 | INTER-(T)RANSFER sub-programme
+6.1.3 INTER-(T)RANSFER sub-programme